-Petersfield's historic centre attracts visitors to enjoy food and drink in attractive and pleasant surroundings.
-The town is well equipped with pubs, restaurants and cafes, many of which now offer outdoor seating around the Market Square.
-Festivals, events and specialist markets have helped to promote the concept and the Market Square has proved a great asset to the town which has assisted and improved its retail offer.
+Petersfield is well equipped with pubs, restaurants and cafes.
 There are seven pubs, which also serve food, within the town plus many more in the surrounding villages.
 There are a good mix of quality restaurants as well as numerous cafes and coffee shops.
 The night-time economy is important with an increased number of restaurants and the popularity of town centre pubs.
 There is no evidence to suggest that there is an unfulfilled need at present.